msachi/coding-tips/swapping-variable-values.md

 b = temp;      // b is now 10
 ```

-An quicker way to do this is:
+A quicker way to do this is:
 ``` javascript
 b = [a, a = b][0];
 ```